tuneflow/tuneflow-py/README.md

 This is where you specify the input parameters you want from the user or from the DAW.
 It will be processed by the DAW and generate your plugin's UI widgets.

-You can optionally use `song` and `read_apis` to get some additional information about the project's current snapshot, so that you can customize your params.
+You can optionally use `song` to get some additional information about the project's current snapshot, so that you can customize your params.
 For example, if you have a list of presets that applies to different time signatures, you can use `init` to read the current song's time signature and filter out those options that don't work for the song.

 ### `run`

 Called by the DAW when the user actually runs the plugin by hitting the **Apply`** button.

 Here is where you implement your main logic.
-The method takes in the current song snapshot (`song: Song`), the params that are actually provided by the user or the DAW (`params`), and the read-only APIs (`read_apis: ReadAPIs`).
+The method takes in the current song snapshot (`song: Song`), the params that are actually provided by the user or the DAW (`params`).

 ## Run your plugin